department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

-You need to pay your full VA copay bill balance by the due date on your billing statement to avoid late charges, interest, or other collection actions.
+You need to pay your full VA copay bill balance by the due date on your billing statement to avoid late charges, interest, or collection actions.
 Find out how to make a payment—and what to do if you're having trouble making payments or you disagree with your bill.

 </div>